pypa/pip/README.rst

 * `Release notes`_
 * `Release process`_

-In 2020, we're working on improvements to the heart of pip.
-Please `learn more and take our survey`_ to help us do it right.
+In pip 20.3, we're making a big improvement to the heart of pip.
+Please `learn more`_ and `take our survey`_ to help us do it right.

 If you find bugs, need help, or want to talk to the developers, please use our mailing lists or chat rooms: